Sunday, May 06, 2012

 I hesitate to offer a translation, but, with the assumption that a pleasurable experience is being described, this might be the meaning:

-The missing "and" may be "u", which can not be represented in this script, as there are no signs for vowels with no accompanying consonant.
+The missing "and" may be "u", which can not be represented in this script, as this system lacks signs for vowels with no accompanying consonant.

 The West Semitic syllabary was used in the Bronze Age (before 1200 BCE, before the common or current or Christian era).
 Accordingly this object was brought across the Atlantic Ocean in the Bronze Age, some three thousand years before Christopher Columbus sailed over this ocean blue in fourteeen hundred and ninety-two (CE, of the current era).